 Following advice from the Welsh and UK Governments and my Professional Association, I will currently be unable to offer certain treatments due to safety issues/ the requirement to work in the “high risk zone” (the area immediately in front of a client’s face).

-I am delighted to be offering the following Treatments from 4th August:
+I am delighted to now be offering the following Treatments:

 * Foot Reflexology

 Unfortunately, I will not be able to offering the following Treatments for the foreseeable future: